jplindstrom/p5-autobox-Transform/README.md

     [ 1, 2, 3, "a", "b ", [ 1, 2 ], { 3 => 4 } ]

-This is useful if e.g. a map\_by("some\_method") returns arrayrefs of objects which you want to do further method calls on.
+This is useful if e.g. a `->map_by("some_method")` returns arrayrefs of objects which you want to do further method calls on.
 Example:

     # ->books returns an arrayref of Book objects with a ->title
     $authors->map_by("books")->flat->map_by("title")